February 20, 2025

 • 7 Practical Ways to Support Your Nonprofit Team Through Crisis and Beyond: Post, 3 minutes

-Use It Now: Choose a clear cue to mark the end of your workday.
+Use It Now: Pick a small but clear habit to signal the end of your workday.

 3. Leverage Insights from Crisis Leadership Experts

-To tap into the practical wisdom of over 100 disaster recovery leaders on the human side of recovery, check out these resources from the New Zealand Red Cross.
+To tap into the practical wisdom of over 100 disaster recovery leaders on the human side of recovery, check these New Zealand Red Cross resources.
 It’s not a booklet about how to distribute resources.
 Instead, it’s a reminder that you’re not alone and can draw on the courage and lessons of those who’ve been there—the focus on the human side of the crisis.
 There are patterns to learn.

 Resource: